-Change in volume of concrete due to moisture is a characteristic of concrete.
+Change in the volume of concrete due to moisture is a characteristic of concrete.
 The combination of shrinkage and restraint causes the development of tensile stress in concrete.
-The tensile stress, when exceeds than the maximum permissible tensile stress, it starts developing cracks on the concrete structure.
+The tensile stress, when it exceeds the maximum permissible tensile stress, starts developing cracks in the concrete structure.

 4. Chemical Reaction